 The Council’s Drainage Division is responsible for two essential services, wastewater (including sewage) and stormwater.
-The Drainage Division maintains over 300km of sewerage pipes and 400km of stormwater pipes, treatment plants in Bluff, Omaui and Clifton, and also ensures Invercargill and Bluff’s drinking water and water supplies meet health and safety standards.
+The Drainage Division maintains over 300km of sewerage pipes, 400km of stormwater pipes and treatment plants in Bluff, Omaui and Clifton.

 The treatment section has information on the Clifton wastewater treatment plan, the bio-solid project, the Bluff plant and Omaui treatment.